eMedicine Specialties > Ophthalmology > Intraocular Pressure

 Surgical Care

-• Argon laser trabeculoplasty (ALT): This procedure has minimal effects because the IOP is already in the reference range.
+Argon laser trabeculoplasty (ALT): This procedure may have minimal effect because the intraocular pressure (IOP) is already in the reference range.

-• Selective laser trabeculoplasty (SLT): This procedure is another alternative.
-SLT targets pigment-producing cells in the trabecular meshwork with less tissue destruction and scarring as compared to ALT.
+Selective laser trabeculoplasty (SLT): SLT targets pigment-producing cells in the trabecular meshwork with less tissue destruction and scarring compared with ALT.

-• Trabeculectomy: If medical therapy is ineffective, adjunctive antimetabolite therapy likely is needed for postoperative IOP to be in the single digits.
-Significant risk of hypotony and endophthalmitis exists.
+Trabeculectomy: If medical therapy is ineffective, adjunctive antimetabolite therapy likely is needed for postoperative IOP to be in the single digits.
+A higher risk of hypotony and endophthalmitis exists when targeting extremely low pressures that may be needed to retard or prevent progression of field loss.

 Consultations

-• Neuroophthalmology consult to rule out compressive optic neuropathy (as indicated)
+Neurophthalmologist consultation can be ordered to rule out compressive optic neuropathy (as indicated).

 Diet